 What Does An Academic Advisor Do?

-Academic advisors work in a school setting to help students make knowledgeable decisions about their educational path.
+Academic advisors help students make knowledgeable decisions about their educational path.
 They are responsible for helping students take the appropriate classes to meet their educational goals.

 Academic advisors work in a variety of school settings, including: